 3. Think About Your Proximity to Major Attractions

 If you’re planning to stick to downtown Toronto attractions in the Entertainment District, don’t choose lodging on the other end of the city.
 However, if your trip includes stops in the downtown core and other districts, your lodging options naturally open up a bit more.

-Some attractions like the Royal Ontario Museum and Casa Loma are closer to Midtown, while others like Toronto Centre Island, the CN Tower, and Ripley’s Aquarium of Canada sit much closer to or on the waterfront.
+Some attractions like the Royal Ontario Museum and Casa Loma are closer to Midtown, while others like Toronto Centre Island and CN Tower sit much closer to or on the waterfront.
 Other destinations like the Toronto Zoo, Canada’s Wonderland, and the Ontario Science Centre sit further into Uptown or more outlying districts.
 The destinations that spark your interest should be a major factor in where you settle down each night of your trip.

 4. Look for Amenities Such as a Pool or Fitness Center

 Sometimes, it’s nice to mix sightseeing with relaxation or wellness pursuits.
 Making sure that your trip blends downtime and tourism adventures helps keep you balanced and burnout-free.